 Dorman was not afraid to get his hands dirty, and although his spectacles and Southern accent caused great amusement to his fellow puddlers, he earned their respect in undertaking their strenuous work.
 A straight-forward and likeable man, he rose to the position of assistant manager.

-In 1876 Dorman partnered with the financier Albert de Lande Long (1844 – 1917) to acquire the West Marsh Ironworks at Middlesbrough.
+Dorman partnered with the financier Albert de Lande Long (1844 – 1917) to acquire the West Marsh Ironworks at Middlesbrough in 1876.
 With 20 puddling furnaces and three rolling mills, the firm specialised in producing wrought iron bars and angles for the shipbuilding industry.

 Developing business led Dorman Long to acquire the Britannia Works from Bernard Samuelson and steel production commenced on a large scale.

-In 1899 a half share in Bell Brothers of Middlesbrough was acquired from Sir Hugh Bell.
+A half share in Bell Brothers of Middlesbrough was acquired from Sir Hugh Bell in 1899.
 Bell Brothers held extensive collieries, ironstone mines and limestone quarries.

-In 1902 company capital was increased to £1 million to purchase the remaining half of Bell Brothers from Sir Lowthian Bell, who became company chairman.
+Company capital was increased to £1 million in 1902 to purchase the remaining half of Bell Brothers from Sir Lowthian Bell, who became company chairman.
 The firm was now the largest steel producer in the North of England, and the only one that was entirely vertically integrated.

 The merger made logical sense as the result of increasing co-operation between the two firms.
-It was also a response to the formation of the enormous United States Steel in 1901, which was the largest manufacturer in the world.
+It was also a response to the formation of United States Steel in 1901, which was the largest manufacturer in the world.

-In 1903 the North Eastern Steel Company was acquired.
+The North Eastern Steel Company was acquired in 1903.

 During the First World War Dorman Long was the first non-armaments company in Britain to dedicate itself to shell production.

-In 1915 the six blast furnaces of Walker Maynard & Co at Redcar were acquired.
+The six blast furnaces of Walker Maynard & Co at Redcar were acquired in 1915.
 The following year a steelworks was opened at Redcar.

 The Newport Ironworks of Sir B Samuelson & Co and the Carlton Iron Co were also acquired.

-By 1923 Dorman Long was easily the largest iron, steel and coal company in Britain.
+Dorman Long was easily the largest iron, steel and coal company in Britain by 1923.

-In 1924 Richborough, the state-owned Kentish coal port which had been neglected since the war, was acquired.
+Richborough, the state-owned Kentish coal port which had been neglected since the war, was acquired in 1924.